baseershah7/EY_Urban_Heat_Island/README.md

 ## Project Overview

 The Urban Heat Island effect refers to the phenomenon where urban areas experience significantly higher temperatures than surrounding rural areas due to human activities and urban infrastructure like buildings concrete absorbing more heat compared to the rural part where the vegetation and trees ratio is much higher.
 This project leverages multiple satellite and urban datasets to create a robust predictive model of UHI intensity.
+Model performance evaluated with R² (coefficient of determination) metric.

 ## Datasets